 A tearful Pine Creek woman told the council, "No one's listening to us.
 My heart is broken.
 I feel you guys have already made up your minds.
 How can we teach our children they can make a difference if we come together.
 I want Valparaiso to grow, but the town is not urban."

-The developer now will do the engineering needed to present a plan for the project to the Plan Commission for the creation of a planned unit development ordinance specifying where everything will be placed.
+The developer now will do the engineering needed to present a plan for the project to the Plan Commission to prepare for a planned unit development ordinance specifying where everything will be placed.

 The PUD must go through the same four-meeting process as the rezoning for final approval.
 Councilman John Bowker asked for a fifth meeting.